webplatform/docs/css/properties/grid-auto-columns/index.md

 |Examples={{Single Example
 |Language=CSS
 |Code=/*
 In this example, grid item B is positioned in column 5, which creates four implicit columns (1-4) and one implicit row (2).
+The implicit columns and rows are sized at 20px.
 */
 <style type="text/css">
   #grid {